 - Our fortnightly adoptive parent and toddler group.

-- We provide a monthly daytime drop-in for adoptive families, with opportunity for one off consultations with a social worker or an educational psychologist.
+- One off consultation with a social worker or an educational psychologist.

-- A children's group for adopted children.
+- A therapeutic support group for adoptive families